 The pharmacokinetics of tiletamine and zolazepam for injection, injectable solution was evaluated in 12 healthy adult Beagle dogs, following a single intravenous (IV) administration of 2.2 mg/kg bodyweight, which is equivalent to 1.1 mg/kg for both tiletamine hydrochloride and zolazepam hydrochloride.
-After administration of 2.2 mg/kg tiletamine and zolazepam for injection IV, the initial mean concentration of tiletamine (C.) was 1018 ng/ mL, the systemic clearance (CL) was 6223 mL/kg/h, the area under the curve to the last measured concentration (AUC{3-bas}) was 178 ng8n/n/ml, and steady state volume of distribution (V_y) was 3250 mL/kg.
+After administration of 2.2 mg/kg tiletamine and zolazepam for injection IV, the initial mean concentration of tiletamine (C_0) was 1018 mg/mL, the systemic clearance (CL) was 6223 mL/kg/h, the area under the curve to the last measured concentration (AUC{0-tam}) was 178 mghr/mL, and steady state volume of distribution (V_0) was 604 mL/kg.
 The mean elimination half-life of tiletamine was 0.87 hours.
-For zolazepam, the mean C_y was 2594 half-life of tiletarrine was 0.07 from: 1.07 across-point, with free of partial parti approximately 2.5 and 3 times, respectively, greater for zolazepam than for tiletamine.
-However, the mean half-life (T ) of tiletamine was approximately 2.5 times longer than for zolazepam, Vesulting in quantifiable plasma concentrations up to 2 hours longer.
+For zolazepam, the mean C_0 was 2594 mg/mL, CL was 1993 mL/kg/h and V{s} , was 604 mL/kg.
+The mean elimination half-life of zolazepam was 0.41 hours.
+The mean C_0 and AUC{0-tiliation} were approximately 2.5 and 3 times, respectively, greater for zolazepam than for tiletamine.
+However, the mean half-life ($T{u/2}$) of tiletamine was approximately 2.5 times longer.

-Pretreatment with an alpha, agonist or phenothiazine followed by inhalant isoflurane has been shown to increase in the initial concentration of both tiletamine and zolazepam.
+Pretreatment with an alpha-2agonist or phenothiazine followed by inhalant isoflurane has been shown to increase in the initial concentration of both tiletamine and zolazepam.